 Experience has taught us that attractive investment opportunities can be identified at every phase of the real estate cycle.
 Clarion Partners invests in high-quality assets across key property types in major markets throughout the US and specifically targets logistics facilities across Europe.
 We carefully screen each acquisition using in-depth research and rigorous due diligence, focusing on properties that compete effectively over time and are located in markets with consistent capital market liquidity.

 Strategic corporate development

 Clarion Partners offers investment options in both commingled fund and separate account formats for institutional investors.
-Clients can select from a broad range of debt and equity investment options to build their real estate portfolios, including diversified core portfolios, sector-specific accounts, core, core-plus and value-add products as well as opportunity vehicles.
-Going forward, we will continue to build our business by offering our clients real estate solutions that have been tailored to support their objectives and that capitalize on current market opportunities.
+Clients can select from a broad range of debt and equity investment options to build their real estate portfolios, including diversified core portfolios, sector-specific accounts, core, core-plus and value-add products as well as opportunistic vehicles.
+Going forward, we will continue to build our business by offering our clients real estate solutions that have been tailored to support their objectives and that capitalise on current market opportunities.

 Certain funds in the US private equity sector measure their performance against NCREIF Property Index, the most widely used benchmark for private equity real estate institutional investments, as well as the NCREIF ODCE Fund Index.
 Investments in other real estate sectors measure performance against benchmarks specific to their sector and strategy.